 In partnership with Washington State University Thurston County Extension 4-H, the Positive Action 4-H club provides 1st, 3rd, and 5th-grade students with an evidence-based program to strengthen children’s physical, intellectual, social, and emotional areas—the whole self.
 Supplemented by 4-H experiential activities, Positive Action develops social-emotional and character skills and encourages youth to put them into Positive Action.
 The Social Development Model provides kids opportunities to develop skills and gives them recognition within clear behavior standards, which supports healthy child development and bonding.

 Prevention-Intervention Specialist and Project Success

 ESD 113 and the Tumwater School District provide the Student Assistance Program at Bush Middle School.
-Rebekah May, the Prevention-Intervention Specialist, uses the research-based program Project Success to provide valuable school-based prevention and intervention services that support students in groups and as individuals.
+Nasca Merrilees, the Prevention-Intervention Specialist, uses the research-based program Project Success to provide valuable school-based prevention and intervention services that support students in groups and as individuals.
 Early intervention benefits show reductions in substance use, being in trouble at school, skipping school, suspensions, hitting or hurting someone, being in a physical fight, and being arrested.